lwindolf/lzone-cheat-sheets/cheat-sheet/Container/Docker Compose.md

 ### Couldn't connect to Docker daemon at http+docker://localhost - is it running?

-Ensure systemd unit is configured correctly and has TCP socker configured.
+Ensure systemd unit is configured correctly and has TCP socket configured.
 If not edit with `sudo systemctl edit docker.service` and provide

     [Service]